adityasolanki205/ML-Model-Deployment-Using-Dataflow/.ipynb_checkpoints/README-checkpoint.md

     cd ML-Model-Deployment-Using-Dataflow/data
     gsutil cp clean_customer_data.csv gs://batch-pipeline-testing/

-    5. Create a Dataset in asia-east1 by the name GermanCredit
+    5. Create a Dataset in asia-south1 by the name GermanCredit

-    6. Create a table in GermanCredit dataset by the name GermanCreditTable
+    6. Create a table in GermanCredit dataset by the name GermanCreditTable and SCHEMA as mentioned in the code

     7. Install Apache Beam on the SDK using below command sudo pip3 install apache_beam[gcp]